Probing Vector-Like Quarks at a future Muon-Proton Collider: Hadronic Analysis Section

-where: $\theta$ is the polar angle between the particle's momentum vector and the beam axis (z-axis), and $\ln$ denotes the natural logarithm.
+Pseudorapidity ($\eta$) is a vital kinematic variable defined as $\eta = -\ln[\tan(\theta/2)]$.
+In our analysis, signal jets are centrally produced (peaked at $\eta = 0$) due to the high mass scale of the $T$-quark, providing a clear distinction from forward-directed background jets.
+We note that true rapidity ($y$) is the Lorentz-invariant variable under longitudinal boosts.
+In the high-momentum limit ($p \gg m$) characteristic of these collisions, $\eta$ serves as a highly accurate approximation for $y$.
 Pseudorapidity ($\eta$) is used instead of $\theta$ because it provides a more convenient variable for describing particle production in high-energy collisions, as differences in $\eta$ are Lorentz invariant under boosts along the beam axis.
-The pseudorapidity $\eta$ is more useful than $\theta$ in high-energy collisions because the differences in $\eta$ are invariant under Lorentz boosts along the beam axis.
 Particles produced in the collision tend to be uniformly distributed in $\eta$, not in $\theta$.
 Detectors (like ATLAS or CMS) are often segmented in $\eta$.
 Pseudorapidity $\eta$ is a spatial coordinate describing the angle of a particle relative to the beam axis.
 It is particularly useful in high-energy physics, especially at hadron colliders.